isabella232/java-manta-test-harness/README.md

 be installed by adding the following dependency using [Maven 3.5.x](https://maven.apache.org/):

 ### Using Maven
-Add the latest java-manta-client dependency to your Maven `pom.xml`.
+Add the latest java-manta-client-unshaded dependency to your Maven `pom.xml`.

 ```
 <dependency>
     <groupId>com.joyent.manta</groupId>
-    <artifactId>java-manta-client</artifactId>
+    <artifactId>java-manta-client-unshaded</artifactId>
     <version>LATEST</version>
 </dependency>
 ```